 - The willful operation of a motor vehicle with a mechanical defect

-If you are charged with the first variety of reckless driving which is based upon the officers observation of your driving and his/her opinion that you were driving recklessly then you have a good shot at having your charges reduced down to noncriminal moving violations and just paying some fines.
+If you are charged with the first variety of reckless driving which is based upon the officers observation of your driving and his/her opinion that you were driving recklessly then we usually have a good shot at having your charges reduced down to noncriminal moving violations and just paying some fines.
 Of course a lot is going to depend upon what is written in the Police officer’s narrative in the Police report and your past driving history.
-If you have an extensive history of moving violations it will be harder to resolve the case without resorting to the use of a diversionary program such as the accelerated rehabilitation program.
+Also, a huge variable is whether or not you were involved in an accident and if anyone else was injured.
+You should call us for a free case evaluation to discuss the facts of your case so we can give you specific guidance about how your case should be defended.

 For the reckless driving per se charges in which the operator was driving 85 mph or greater the situation is somewhat different.
 First of all I would like to disclose that as a former NHRA professional race car driver and license holder I fully appreciate and understand the passion for driving fast.
 I am certainly not one to judge anyone who seeks to enjoy driving their cars fast under the right conditions.
 Frankly, I think the 85 mph = reckless driving is ridiculous.
 In many areas of the United States the speed limit on I-95 is 75 mph and traffic regularly moves at 85 mph.
 However, Connecticut has traditionally been a very conservative state when it comes to speed enforcement and the Judges of our great State seem to take people who speed over 100 mph very seriously.
 I have been in some Courts and seen Judges give a more stern lecture to a speeder who was caught going over 100 mph than to someone convicted of a violent felony.

-In most reckless driving cases having an experienced Stamford criminal defense attorney to handle your case can make the difference in having the matter dismissed or reduced down to a lesser charge.Why Retain the Law Offices of Allan F. Friedman?
+In most reckless driving cases hiring an experienced Stamford criminal attorney to handle your case can make the difference in having the matter dismissed or reduced down to a lesser charge.Why Retain the Law Offices of Allan F. Friedman?

 - Arrests take place at all hours so we are available 24/7.